Burakumin: Post–World War II

 The implementation of the Dōwa projects was accompanied by persistent accusations of corruption and misuse of funds.
-Critics, particularly the JCP and Zenkairen, alleged that the BLL used its influence over local governments to secure kickbacks from construction contracts and channel funds to its members and affiliated businesses.
-While some level of corruption was endemic to Japan's "construction state", where close ties between politicians, bureaucrats, and local construction firms were common, several high-profile scandals specifically involved Dōwa projects.
+Critics alleged that the BLL used its influence over local governments to secure kickbacks from construction contracts and channel funds to its members and affiliated businesses.
 In the late 1970s and early 1980s, scandals in Kitakyushu and Kyoto led to investigations into the misuse of funds by local leaders of both the BLL and the conservative Zen Nihon Dōwakai.
 The most significant case was the Asuka-kai incident in Osaka, which came to light in 2006.
-The head of a BLL branch and a non-profit organization, Konishi Nobuhiko, was arrested for embezzling vast sums from public funds meant for Dōwa construction projects.
+The head of a BLL branch and a non-profit organization, Nobuhiko Konishi, was arrested for embezzling vast sums from public funds meant for Dōwa construction projects.
 The scandal also involved a major bank (the future Bank of Tokyo Mitsubishi UFJ) that had provided unsecured loans to Konishi's organization under pressure, and had links to yakuza figures.
 A parallel issue was the rise of fraudulent ese-Dōwa ("fake Dōwa") groups, which were often fronts for organized crime.
 These groups would extort money from companies by threatening to publicly denounce them for alleged acts of discrimination, capitalizing on the mainstream population's fear of being associated with the buraku issue.